-The Small Roman Theatre, along with the Pula Amphitheatre and the Great Roman Theatre, is one of three structures in ancient Pula intended for public entertainment.
-It was built in the early Augustan period, specifically in the third quarter of the 1st century BC, on the eastern and northeastern slopes of the central city hill.
+The Small Roman Theatre, along with Pula's Amphitheatre and Large Roman Theatre, was one of the three public entertainment venues in antiquity period Pula.
+It was built in the early Augustan period, specifically in the third quarter of the 1st century BCE, on the eastern and northeastern slopes of the city's central hill.

-It was constructed from local Istrian limestone, and its walls were ultimately clad with marble in the lower sections and plastered and painted (and likely frescoed) in the upper sections.
-It is semicircular in shape, with an auditorium partially carved into the live rock of the slope and a space for actors and a stage in its flat part.
+It was built of local Istrian limestone, with the lower walls clad in marble and the upper sections rendered and painted (and likely frescoed).
+It is semi-circular, with an auditorium partially carved into the bedrock of the slope and the actor's quarters and stage at the flat area.

-While the exterior was likely simple and without decoration, the stage was richly adorned with pilasters, columns, architraves, arches, and possibly sculptures.
-Parts of the stage, such as architraves and capitals, were decorated with geometric and floral motifs.
+While the exterior was likely plain and undecorated, the stage was richly adorned with pilasters, columns, architraves, arches, and possibly sculptures.
+Parts of the stage, such as architraves and capitals, were decorated with geometric patterns and vegetal motifs.

-After it ceased to be used, it was buried and remained invisible in the city until archaeological excavations in the late 19th and early 20th centuries.
-It was only during investigations in 1911 that conservator and archaeologist Anton Gnirs realized it was a theatre; until then, the northern entrance to the theatre was believed to be remnants of an approach to the Capitol.
+Once abandoned it was gradually covered by soil deposits and was only uncovered in the course of archaeological excavations in the late 19th and early 20th centuries.
+It was only during investigations in 1911 that conservator and archaeologist Anton Gnirs realised it was a theatre; until then, the northern entrance to the theatre was believed to be the surviving approach to the citadel (capitolium).

-The renovated theatre hosts artistic, musical, and dramatic performances.
-Spectators, in addition to enjoying the events taking place on the stage and in the theatre's orchestra, also receive additional experiences thanks to a large screen on the rear side of the Archaeological Museum of Istria building.
+The renovated theatre hosts art, music, and drama performances.
+Beyond the events on the stage and in the theatre's orchestra, spectators are also engaged by the enhanced experience provided by the large screen installed on the back of the Archaeological Museum of Istria building.

 • Arena Image 1